-Stop using manual redirects for Expo Router authentication - Use Protected Stack instead
+Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

-9 septembre 2025 Read on Hashnode
+9 septembre 2025

 Reminder: How Expo Router Registers Routes